labgem/microscope-user-doc/docs/content/compgenomics/amrfinder.rst

 How to access to the Antibiotic Resistance predictions?
 --------------------------------

-AMRFinderPlus predictions are available through the Comparative Genomics section, in the main navigation menu.
+AMRFinderPlus predictions are accessible via the Resistome page of the Comparative Genomics section in the main navigation menu.
+Results can also be queried through the “Search by Keywords” page under “Resistome results” in the Search/Export section.

 How to read AMRFinderPlus results?
 --------------------------------